ivangfr/springboot-graphql-databases/README.md

      }
      ```

-  1. Delete the author and return his/her id
+  1. Delete the author and return author id
      ```
      mutation {
        deleteAuthor(authorId: 1) {